Arizona Cardinals superstar quarterback Kyler Murray was not among the players attending the team’s voluntary minicamp Monday.

 Murray’s offseason contract saga started in February, with things becoming so uncertain at one point that BetMGM took odds on whether Murray would be the Cardinals' Game 1 starter.

-Murray is coming off his fourth season in the league, posting a career-best 4,210 yards of offense and 29 touchdowns, leading the Cardinals to the playoffs for the first time in a half-decade and making Arizona a trendy NFL betting favorite for much of the season.
+Murray is coming off his fourth season in the league, posting a career-best 4,210 yards of offense and 29 touchdowns, leading the Cardinals to the playoffs for the first time in a half-decade and making his team a trendy Arizona NFL betting favorite for much of the season.

 Here’s a breakdown of where the Cardinals and Murray stand, entering the summer months: